Article: Are businesses more inclined towards grooming talent at the top?

 Are businesses more inclined towards grooming talent at the top?

-The COVID-19 pandemic has not only changed the way we live and think but has also brought about significant changes in the way we work.
-As the whole world is going digital and organizations are embracing new and innovative ways of working, CEOs and leaders are now recognizing the need to relook at existing talent strategies.
-The age-old dilemma of grooming internal talent or hiring external candidates has become even more relevant than ever before.
+The ongoing changes in the economy and the talent market has forced CEOs and leaders to relook at existing talent strategies.
+As the whole world is going digital and organisations are embracing new and innovative ways of working, the age-old dilemma of grooming internal talent or hiring external candidates has become even more relevant than ever before.
 Most businesses are indeed actively involved in reskilling and upskilling their employees to meet the challenging business demands in a very ambiguous environment.

 Today, more companies are coming forward with unique programmes to upskill their teams and get them “future-ready”.
-The Economic Times recently reported that leading Technology companies in India are reskilling and upskilling employees as they are competing to fulfil the digital demands of clients in the post-pandemic scenario.
-In the near future, most of the leading organizations will integrate AI in their strategies to assist and improve employee productivity.
+Leading technology companies in India are reskilling and upskilling employees as they are competing to fulfil the digital demands of clients in the AI-driven scenario.
+Already, most of the leading organisations are integrating AI and generative AI in their strategies to assist and improve employee productivity.

 Similarly, all consumer businesses are seeing the need to develop extremely strong E-Commerce channels, and accordingly, the need to upskill/reskill teams to work in such environments.
 Consumer “Tech” is a big piece now and cuts across many segments like FMCG, Health, Education, Finance and many others.
 Hiring a CEO for a fast-growing Food company needs to be a potential candidate who is just not from a Food or Consumer business, but who has spent a fair amount of time in leading E-Commerce Businesses.
 Surprisingly it is the preferred experience rather than pure-play food exposure.